BetonQuest/BetonQuest/docs/Participate/Process/Code/index.md

 ## Maven verify
-Before you [make changes](#make-changes) you should run `mvn verify` as explained [here](../../Setup-Project.md#building-the-plugin-jar) to ensure, the plugins successfully build, before you made any changes.
+Before you [make changes](#make-changes) you should run `mvn verify` as explained [here](../../Setup-Project.md#building-the-plugin-jar) to ensure the plugin successfully builds.

 After you made changes, you should also run `mvn verify` to check our requirements.
 If you have problems solving issues with our requirements there is also a page [Checking Requirements](Checking-Requirements.md), that you will probably read later.

 ??? success "Improve Build Speed"
-    If `mvn verify` take too long, and you just want a jar, you want to build without checking our requirements.
+    If `mvn verify` takes too long, and you just want a jar, you want to build without checking our requirements.
-    You can execute `package` instead of `verify` for that.
+    You can execute `mvn package` instead of `mvn verify` for that.
-    But don't forget, you need to successfully run `verify`, before you make a pull request on GitHub!
+    But don't forget, you need to successfully run `mvn verify`, before you make a pull request on GitHub!

 ## Make changes
 Now go ahead and make your changes.
 Take a look at the sub-pages of this page for more information about specific topics.